 Who’s behind this?

 The founders and artistic directors of Countdown Theater are Kelly Buttermore and Justin Peters of the independent touring improv duo From Justin to Kelly.
 We spent many years performing on house teams at the Magnet Theater before leaving in 2014 to do our own thing.
 We’re based in New York, but we travel the country teaching and performing, and are one of the only independent duos to do so.
-Since 2014, we’ve performed and taught over 100 shows and workshops in 22 states.
+Since 2014, we’ve performed and taught over 175 shows and workshops in 24 states, the District of Columbia, and international waters.
 In September 2016, we co-organized with Glassworks the first annual Basement Improv Summit in Eau Claire, Wisconsin, which brought together entrepreneurial independent improvisers and theater owners alike from around the country to discuss the past, present and future of improv.
 We’re passionate about this art form, and we’re very excited to share with you our philosophy of what it can be.

 Why a pop-up improv space?

 For one thing, improv itself is an ephemeral pursuit, and we thought it would be cool to create a venue that was similarly impermanent: if you weren’t here, then you missed it.
 Second, a short-term sublease gives us free reign to experiment, absent the sorts of responsibilities, hassles, and drama that can so often plague established improv institutions and their constituencies.
 We won’t be around long enough for anyone to entrench themselves, there are no levels systems or hierarchies, and there’s no “getting in on the ground floor,” since we’ll be dismantling the structure soon after it’s erected.